 - AU$ 900 for other academic attendees (approx. €590 / US$ 730)

 - AU$ 1,500 for commercial attendees (approx. €980 / US$ 1210)

 Registration includes all sessions, coffee/tea breaks and lunch for each day.
 Accommodation is not included.
 All course materials, including lecture slides, tutorial instructions, and example data sets will be made available after the course.

 The registration page can be found here.
-It will be open from Tuesday 13 February at 10pm (CET), and will close once the maximum of 80 participants has been reached.
+It will be open from Tuesday 13 February at 10pm (CET), and will close on Sunday 1 April, midnight CET, or once the maximum of 80 participants has been reached.
 A further announcement will be made nearer the time with further details.

 Venue & accommodation

 The MRtrix3 workshop will be held the Hotel Mercure Paris Expo Porte de Versailles, 36-38 rue du moulin, 92170 Vanves, France.

 You will need to organise your own accommodation for the duration of the workshop.
 Those attending the ISMRM meeting may wish to use the same accommodation for both meeting and workshop.
 Alternatively, accommodation is available in the hotel hosting the workshop, or in the many hotels servicing the area.